 This colourful café is filled with board games of all sorts to take you back to your childhood, such as Pirate Barrel or the Bad Dog toy!
 Walking into Any Moment Café is like going into another world: Extravagant, nature-themed decorations hang on the walls to help you relax into your window seats overlooking the streets of Mong Kok and while away the hours.
 They also offer options for private parties and gatherings in their forest-inspired room where you can play Jenga and other space-consuming games!

 Any Moment Café, 9/F, Hanway Commercial Centre, 36 Dundas Street, Mong Kok | (+852) 6130 6631

 If you’re looking for a cheap way to kill time and play board games, then Sweet & Fun Café is the place for you.
-Pick any board game from their tall racks and sit down and play for as long as you want—without any cover charges!
-Since some games like Monopoly take forever to finish (we had a game that lasted four hours), we would recommend getting a drink or two so you’re showing your support towards a boutique local business.
+Pick any board game from its tall racks and play for as long as you want—without any cover charges!
+Since some games like Monopoly take forever to finish, we would recommend getting a drink or two to support a boutique local business.

 Sweet & Fun Café, 18/F, Hanway Commercial Centre, 36 Dundas Street, Mong Kok | (+852) 3482 3992